Powerlearnproject/se-day1-assignment-OluwadamilareOgunleye/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering is the systematic application of engineering principles to the development, operation, and maintenance of software systems.
-It involves designing, coding, testing, and deploying software to meet user needs efficiently and reliably.
-As the foundation of the technology industry, software engineering ensures that applications and systems function correctly, securely, and at scale.
+Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
+It involves the design, development, testing, deployment, and maintenance of software products.
+Importance in the Technology Industry: Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.
-The Birth of Software Engineering (1968) – The term "software engineering" was first introduced at the NATO Software Engineering Conference, highlighting the need for structured development methodologies.

-The Advent of Object-Oriented Programming (1980s) – The rise of object-oriented programming (OOP) with languages like C++ and Java improved code reusability, maintainability, and modular design.

-Agile Manifesto (2001) – The introduction of Agile methodologies revolutionized software development by emphasizing collaboration, flexibility, and iterative improvements.
+The history of software engineering traces back to the 1940s and 1950s with the emergence of the first digital computers.
+Over the decades, software engineering evolved in response to the growing complexity of software systems and the need for structured development methodologies.

 List and briefly explain the phases of the Software Development Life Cycle.
+The Software Development Life Cycle (SDLC) consists of several phases, including:
-Requirement Analysis – Gathering and defining system requirements.
+  - Requirements: Gathering and documenting user needs and system requirements.

-Planning – Defining project scope, timelines, and resources.

-Design – Creating system architecture and UI/UX layouts.

-Implementation (Coding) – Writing and developing the software.

-Testing – Identifying and fixing defects.
+  - Design: Creating high-level and detailed designs of the software architecture and user interface.
+  - Implementation: Writing code and building the software according to the design specifications.
+  - Testing: Conducting various tests to ensure the software meets quality standards and functional requirements.

-Deployment – Releasing the software to users.
+  - Deployment: Releasing the software to users or customers.

-Maintenance – Updating and optimizing the software after release.
+  - Maintenance: Providing ongoing support, updates, and enhancements to the software after deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 A linear, sequential approach where each phase must be completed before moving to the next.